eclipse/imagen/docs/guide/image-manupulation/index.md

 controls which source image pixels are to be processed and which destination pixels are to be recorded.

-JAI supports two different types of ROI mask: a Boolean mask and a threshold value.
+ImageN supports two different types of ROI mask: a Boolean mask and a threshold value.
 The `ROIShape` class uses a Boolean mask, which allows operations to be performed quickly and with compact storage.
 The `ROI` class allows the specification of a threshold value; pixel